We are no longer recruiting, thank you everyone for showing interest 🙂

 - Analyzing the relationship between R-loop structures and chromatin states, including histone modifications and DNA methylation.

-- Understanding the mechanisms by which R-loops are formed, sensed, and dynamically resolved.
+- Understanding the mechanisms by which R-loops are formed, sensed, and dynamically resolved during transcription.

-- Elucidating how dysfunctions in R-loop metabolism is linked to human diseases, in particular neurodevelopmental and neurodegenerative disorders as well as cancers.
+- Elucidating how dysfunctions in R-loop metabolism is linked to genome instability and human diseases.

 To address these topics, my group makes use of innovative (epi)genomics tools, mammalian cell culture assays, biochemical assays, proteomic methods, and computational approaches.